jahneff/CPP-greatest-palindrome/README.md

 # cpp_greatest_palindrome
-Finds largest palindrome product of two numers with n digits each
+Finds largest palindrome product of two numbers with n digits each

 Input: A number n